RSapsford89/a-walk-in-the-park/README.md

 6. A returning user wants to be able to provide feedback by contacting the site admin in a Contact Us section.
 - Essential: The contact us page has a form where free text can be entered along with selecting a reason for contact in a drop down box.
 7. A frequent user wants to view an image gallery and find out where the picture was taken so this place can be picked for walking.
-- Nice to have: A gallery page of all the pictures in an appealing masonry format should have CSS `hover` rules.
+- Essential: A gallery page of all the pictures in an appealing masonry format.
+-Nice to have: Should have CSS `hover` rules.
 Display the image location overlayed with the image.
 ## Features
 Bootstrap encourages Mobile first development.
 Bootstrap's design is most efficient on mobile devices and readily scales to portrait, tablet, laptop and greater sized screens whilst maintaining responsiveness.
 ### Homepage